felipengeletrica/NubankRevEngineer/README.md

 Program web suite to parse financial transactions from brazilian bank and benefit accounts.

-# C# Banckscraper this program is a web page built in C #, Razor, Mono and Nuget.
+# C# Banckscraper
+This program is a web page built in C #, Razor, Mono and Nuget.

 **WARNING:** Using this tool without care may lead to your bank account being blocked.
 Use at your own risk!